 On August 19, 1999, Dr. Joseph Bruner operated on little Samuel Armas to repair a diagnosed fatal case of spina bifida at Vanderbilt University in Nashville, Tennessee.
 What was unusual about this surgery was that it was performed while Samuel was still inside his mother’s womb.

 An incredible photograph taken during the surgery appeared to suggest that little Samuel was grasping on to Dr. Bruner’s finger.
 However, Dr. Bruner later suggested that was not possible because Samuel was anesthetized.

 Perhaps the most amazing thing about this procedure, however, is the floodlight it casts upon the “person” inside the womb.
 The fact is, as our technology advances, it is becoming apparent to more and more people just how human a fetus is.

 The controversy that surrounded the photograph of Samuel clutching the surgeon’s hand sparked a firestorm of controversy regarding partial birth abortion.

 This method of infanticide is practiced on near-term babies who are partially delivered (breech position), except for their head and shoulders.
 As long as part of the baby is in the womb, the law recognizes it not as a person but as a part of the mother.
 The executioner then inserts an instrument into the womb and delivers a fatal blow to the child.

-Our current President voted against restricting this vile practice.
+President Bill Clinton voted against restricting this vile practice.